moutazmuhammad/Prometheus/demo02/node-exporter/README.md

 go to `/etc/prometheus/prometheus.yml` to add another item in the scrabers section.

-# You can enable additional collectors in Node Exporter after following the installation steps you provided:
+# You can enable additional collectors in Node Exporter after following the installation steps you provided: [SEE LINK](https://github.com/prometheus/node_exporter)

 1. Edit the Node Exporter Service Unit File:
 - Use a text editor to open the Node Exporter service unit file you created: